AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Specifying the initial spacecraft position and velocity states can now be done anywhere before the BSK initialization.
 The user sets init versions of the position and velocity vectors.
-The setState() method on the state engine thus doesn’t have to be used.
+The setState() method on the state engine thus doesn't have to be used.

 .. raw:: html